 Whether you agree with it or not, no city-wide effort can be completed without the cooperation and support of all of its residents.
 That’s why it’s important to understand the best practices and some tips for Phoenix's garbage pickup services.

-If you want your next curbside pickup to go as smoothly as possible, follow the directions laid out by the Phoenix Public Works Department.
+While Arizona Junk Removal offers limitation free bulk trash pickups, the city is not able to.
+So, if you want your next curbside pickup to go as smoothly as possible, follow the directions laid out by the Phoenix Public Works Department.

 We’ll break it down by geographic location for you!